 If you’re on LinkedIn, you know that it has value.
 It’s a powerful and professional networking tool.
 But what happens when you keep receiving the same, unoriginal request to connect: “I’d like to add you to my professional network on LinkedIn.”
 Does this have value?
 And do you feel valued when receiving it?
 And should you accept the request?
-Whether you are connecting with people that you know or people who are complete strangers, using this standard and boring line will communicate laziness to your potential connections and must be replaced by a request that is personal, unique and valuable to find success on LinkedIn.
+When you are connecting with people, the key is to personal, unique and valuable to find success on LinkedIn.

 “So, what should I say?” you might ask.
 “What will make me stand out?”
 After all, it’s important to make sure the connections you build start off on the right foot.
 This means doing away with the standard, “I’d like to add you...” line and starting to make introductions that are personal, unique and that show value.

 Getting personal on LinkedIn is the most important way to find success on the channel.
 Perhaps you met someone at a networking event.
 Be personal and follow up with an introduction that communicates you had a personal connection with that person.
 “It was great meeting you this morning and learning about what you do.
 Feel free to visit our online portfolio to see some of the work we most recently did for XYZ Company.
 I’m sure you’ll enjoy it.
 Let us know if there is anything we can help you with.
-Hopefully LinkedIn will help us keep in touch!”
+Hopefully, LinkedIn will help us keep in touch!”

 As you use LinkedIn, get in the habit of getting personal and you'll see your success on LinkedIn increase.
 As you connect, you will build an awareness of how other people are connecting with you.
 You’ll also come to find that being personal, unique and value-focused with your LinkedIn connection requests will make you stand out as a leader within your professional network.